Research at Ohio State

 New medical treatments and scientific discoveries help Ohioans live longer, healthier, happier and more productive lives.
 This research would not be possible without support from our government partners.

-In fiscal year 2024, nearly half of Ohio State’s $1.58 billion in annual research and development spending came from federal agencies like the Department of Defense, National Institutes of Health, Department of Energy and National Science Foundation.
-In fiscal year 2024, the state of Ohio sponsored an additional $66.9 million of leading-edge research.
+• Nearly half of Ohio State’s $1.58 billion in annual research and development spending comes from federal agencies like the Department of Defense, National Institutes of Health, Department of Energy and National Science Foundation.

 Cancer research